Ladbrokes owner says MGM's $11 billion takeover bet undervalues company

 ($1 = 0.7301 pounds)

-Reporting by Tanishaa Nadkar in Bengaluru; Editing by Ramakrishnan M. and Pravin Char
+Reporting by Tanishaa Nadkar in Bengaluru; Editing by Ramakrishnan M., Pravin Char and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.